I Talk to Strangers

 The purpose of the ITTS Foundation, Inc. is to support the mission of the movement by creating programs and partnerships with organizations that promote enriching dialogue and positive collaborations among strangers.
 These conversations are geared to give individuals increased opportunities, experiences, and understandings about the world and the people around them.

 The foundation creates events and partnerships with the aim of promoting dialogue and collaborations among strangers.
 The foundation is governed by an independent board of directors.
 The I Talk to Strangers Foundation was founded by Robbie Stokes, Jr., a former Washington, D.C. event coordinator for a congressional delegate to the United States House of Representatives.

 I TALK TO STRANGERS Documentary (2019)

-"The world's first film about strangers, funded by strangers" about young congressional staffer, who risks it all to embark on a journey of faith to unite various ethical, racial, political, and socio-economic groups through conversation.
+"The world's first film about strangers, funded by strangers" is about a young congressional staffer who risks it all to embark on a journey of faith to unite various ethical, racial, political, and socio-economic groups through conversation.